jaythad13/Mathematikezettelkasten/Abstract algebra --- math-171/notes/Unique factorisation.md

 ### Principal ideal domains

+From now on, we exclusively work in integral domains.
+That is, $A$ is always an integral domain.

 ##### _definition:_ principal ideal domain

 A principal ideal domain is an integral domain in which every ideal is [[Abstract algebra --- math-171/notes/Ideals and quotients#_definition _ principal ideal|principal]].